DSchroer/dslcad/docs/index.md

 # Getting Started

-DSLCAD is a programming language & interpreter for building 3D models.
+DSLCAD is a parametric CAD package.
+It offers a programming language & interpreter for building 3D models.
+It is designed for the 3D printing space but is flexible for use in other areas.

+DSLCAD is free, open source and cross-platform!

 Inspired by [OpenSCAD](http://openscad.org/), it has a language and 3D viewer to simplify the modeling experience.

 ![screenshot](./screenshot.png)

+## Features

+- 100% scriptable parametric modeling
+- Fully cross-platform
+- Built in preview tool
+- Web compatible

 ## Installation

-Download the latest DSLCAD from the [Releases](https://github.com/DSchroer/model-script/releases) tab of this repo.
+Download the latest DSLCAD from the [Releases](https://github.com/DSchroer/dslcad/releases) page or use the [Online Editor](editor.md) to try it out.

-You can find pre-built binaries for:
+DSLCAD is available for:

 - Windows
 - MacOS